Kalpa-Services/mmg-wp-plugin/README.md

 ## Setting Up the Development Environment

+1. Configure [devbox](https://www.jetify.com/devbox/docs/quickstart/) on your local machine.

 1. Clone the repository:
    ```sh
    git clone https://github.com/Kalpa-Services/mmg-wp-plugin.git
    ```
-2. Run `composer install` to install the dependencies.
-3. Set up a local WordPress development environment with WooCommerce installed.
-4. Symlink or copy the plugin folder to your WordPress plugins directory.
+1. Navigate to project directory and run `devbox install`.
+Doing so should install all the required dependencies.
+If not run `devbox install` again.
+1. Run `devbox services up` to start all services.
-4. Activate the plugin in WordPress admin.
+1. Activate the plugin in WordPress admin.

 ## Code Structure